 Many analyses that look at the lowest-cost options for decarbonizing the electric power sector (e.g., via a GHG emissions pricing policy) project a substantial role for new nuclear power plants in meeting demand for non-emitting electricity generation.

-In its 2011 outlook for “business as usual” (i.e., a scenario with no new policies), the U.S. Energy Information Administration (EIA) projects only 10 gigawatts (GW) of new nuclear generating capacity from now through 2035—a 10 percent increase from current nuclear generating capacity over 25 years.
-Over the same period, EIA projects that total electricity demand will grow by 25 percent.
+In its 2013 outlook for “business as usual” (i.e., a scenario with no new policies), the U.S. Energy Information Administration (EIA) projects a net increase of 13 gigawatts (GW) of nuclear generating capacity from now through 2040 — a 12 percent increase from current nuclear generating capacity over 25 years.
+Over the same period, EIA projects that total electricity demand will grow by 28 percent.

-In contrast, EIA recently modeled an economy-wide carbon price and projected that such an emission reduction policy would spur the deployment of 75 GW of new nuclear generating capacity by 2035.Analysis of the same policy by the U.S. Environmental Protection Agency (EPA) estimated that nuclear power would increase to 44 percent of total U.S. electricity generation by 2050.
+In contrast, EIA also modeled an economy-wide carbon price and projected that such an emission reduction policy would spur the deployment of 53 GW of additional nuclear generating capacity above the “business as usual” case by 2040.

 Nuclear power requires very large upfront capital investments in constructing the power plant (e.g., a new 1 gigawatt nuclear power plant might cost $6 billion including the cost of financing).
 For nuclear power, the capital cost of the plant constitutes roughly three fourths of the levelized cost of electricity, with fuel and operations and maintenance (O&M) costs making up the remainder of the cost in roughly equal proportions., In contrast, capital costs account for roughly 40 percent of the levelized cost of electricity from a new coal power plant, and fuel costs account for about 80 percent of the levelized cost of electricity from a natural gas power plant.
 In short, nuclear plants are relatively expensive to build but relatively inexpensive to operate.